 The lids are made of recycled Polypropylene #5 and can be recycled when their life is complete.
 However, that should take a long time.
 These lids are super sturdy!

-They have gaskets on the in the lids which keep everything leak proof, and if something happens with your gasket… you can get a replacement from the company!
+They have gaskets in the lids which keep everything leakproof, and if something happens with your gasket… you can get a replacement from the company!

-Yes these lids are made from recycled content, recyclable, and there’s a built-in way to repair a gasket.
-This is a zero wasters dream!
+These green mason jar lids are made from recycled content, and are recyclable themselves.
+Plus, there’s a built-in way to repair a gasket.
+This is a zero waster’s dream!